The aim of Charge Up Dane County is to fill gaps in EV charging infrastructure so that everyone can access affordable EV charging.

 During 2025 we conducted two Requests for Proposals (RFPs) for site hosts.
 Both public and private entities were eligible to apply to be site hosts as long as they agreed to the terms of our federal grant.

 In Round 2, which closed in September 2025, we received 21 applications and of those 20 met at least one of our priorities.
 Again, we moved sites forward to a desktop review, site visit and design if the sites were viable.
 We also integrated some on-hold sites from Round 1.
-The team is currently completing design, cost estimate and NEPA paperwork on 23 sites under Round 2.
+The team is currently completing design, cost estimate and NEPA paperwork on 20 sites under Round 2.
+As of April 1, 2026, the FHWA-WI officials have approved NEPA filings for 2 of the Round 2 sites.
+Other filings are still pending approval.

 OECC hosted a webinar on Tuesday, September 9 to review the Round 2 RFP and respond to questions.
 The webinar recording is available for viewing.